minamagdyshehata/TeleBotTotal/README.md

 I wrote another script using tbt.py to recieve all updates recieved by a telegram bot.
 I also explained step by step how to retrieve a unicode message (You can do the same algorithm with your prefered programming language).

-I hope this tool makes it eazier for everyone to built their own Telegram bots.
+I hope this tool makes it easier for everyone to built their own Telegram bots.
 Enjoy!!